microsoft/SdnDiagnostics/.documentation/Get-SdnNetworkControllerState.md

 ```

 ### -ExecutionTimeOut
-Specify the execution timeout (seconds) on how long you want to wait for operation to complete before cancelling operation
+Specify the execution timeout (seconds) on how long you want to wait for operation to complete before cancelling operation.
-Default: 300
+If omitted, defaults to 300 seconds.

 ```yaml
 Type: Int32